North American Numbering Plan: Numbering plan areas and central offices

-The new numbering plan divided the North American continent into regional service areas, called numbering plan areas (NPAs).
-The divisions primarily followed the jurisdictional boundaries of the U.S. states and the Canadian provinces.
-Some states or provinces needed to be divided into multiple areas.
+The new numbering plan divided the North American continent into regional service areas, termed numbering plan areas (NPAs).
+The divisions conformed primarily to the jurisdictional boundaries of the U.S. states and the Canadian provinces, though some states or provinces needed to be divided into multiple areas.
 NPAs were created in accordance with principles deemed to maximize customer understanding and minimize dialing effort, while reducing plant cost.
-Each NPA was identified by a unique three-digit code number that was prefixed to the local telephone number, when calling from one NPA to another.
-Within the same numbering plan area, dialing the area code was not necessary.
+Each NPA was identified by a unique three-digit code number, termed the numbering plan area code (NPA code, or short, area code), which was prefixed to the local telephone number when calling from one NPA to another.
+Calling within the same numbering plan area did not require dialing the area code, a feature today termed seven-digit dialing and today abandoned in numbering plan areas with multiple area codes.

-The telephone exchanges—in the Bell System they were officially called central offices—became local exchange points in the nationwide system.
+The telephone exchanges—in the Bell System they were officially termed central offices—became local exchange points in the nationwide system.
 Each of them was also assigned a three-digit number unique within its NPA.
 The combination of NPA code and central office code served as a destination routing code for use by operators to reach any central office through the switching network.
 Due to the numerical structure of the numbering system, each NPA was technically limited to 540 central offices.

 Although the limitation to 540 central offices required the most populous states to be divided into multiple NPAs, it was not the sole reason to subdivide a state.
-An important aspect was the existing infrastructure for call routing, which had developed in preceding decades independently of state boundaries.
+An important aspect was the existing infrastructure for call routing, which had developed during preceding decades, often independently of state boundaries.
 The rules of determining areas also attempted to avoid cutting across busy toll traffic routes, so that most toll traffic remained within an NPA, and outgoing traffic in one area would not be tributary to toll offices in an adjacent area.
 As a result, New York state was initially divided into five areas, the most of any state.
 Illinois, Ohio, Pennsylvania, and Texas were assigned four NPAs each, and California, Iowa, and Michigan received three.
-Eight states and provinces were split into two NPAs.
+Six states (Indiana, Kansas, Massachusetts, Minnesota, Missouri, Wisconsin) and two provinces (Ontario, Quebec) were divided into two NPAs.